rotati/rails-docker-kubernetes-ECS-example/README.md

 `curl -H "Content-Type: application/json" -X POST -d '{"title":"my brand new article","body":"This was made during a demo!"}' http://localhost/articles`

-### Update the Docker Image

-We will append the short commit SHA to the remote Docker Image name.
-See contents of push.sh file for details.

-`./push.sh`

-### Deploying the application to AWS Production environment
+## Deploying the Production ready application to a Kubernetes Cluster on AWS

-## Initial setup - install KOPS and create cluster
+### Initial setup - install KOPS and create a new cluster

 * Install kops `brew install kops`
 * In your AWS account create a KOPS IAM user with Administrator access.
 The name of the user can be anything.
 Make a note of the keys.